Psychologists & Staff

-Dr. Hubley Carruthers sees individuals, couples and families with a wide variety of concerns including relationship problems, anxiety and mood management difficulties, learning and attention issues, and job/career concerns.
+Dr. Hubley Carruthers sees adolescents, couples, and families with a wide variety of concerns including relationship problems, anxiety, mood management difficulties, learning and attention issues, and job/career concerns.
 She has a special interest in relational issues such as co-parenting, recovering from the crisis of infidelity, trust building, intimacy building, and forgiveness.
-She also does work in rebuilding after separation/divorce.
+She does work in rebuilding after separation/divorce.

 Dr. Joanne Gillespie